jakerobb/k8ssandra-scripts/README.md

 # K8ssandra Scripts

 This collection of scripts streamlines the process of developing and testing [K8ssandra](https://k8ssandra.io).
+To minimize the "magic" and maximize learning, most are designed to output the various `kubectl` and `helm` commands they invoke to do their jobs.

 ## Prerequisites
 * The following software installed: